top of page

 About Me

-I am a Clinical Psychologist specializing in Anxiety, Obsessive Compulsive Disorder (OCD) and Burnout.
-I have extensive experience with other various disorders such as Generalized Anxiety Disorder (GAD), Depression Social Anxiety Disorder (SAD), Post Traumatic Stress Disorder (PTSD), insomnia and major life transitions.
+I am a Licensed Clinical Psychologist specializing in Anxiety, Obsessive Compulsive Disorder (OCD) and Performance Psychology.
+I have extensive experience with disorders such as Generalized Anxiety Disorder (GAD), Depression Social Anxiety Disorder (SAD), Post Traumatic Stress Disorder (PTSD), insomnia and major life transitions.
 I work with adults, adolescents and older adults.

 For more information on experience and training, you can visit my LinkedIn page.